sanskar001/react-testing/README.md

 Take the longest as thet cover the most amount of code.

 Have a cost implication as you interact with real APIs that may charge based on the number of requests.

+## Test Driven Development (TDD)

+Test driven development is a software development process where you write tests before writing the software code.

+Once the tests have been written tou then write the code to ensure the tests pass.

+1. Create tests that verify the functionality of a specify feature.
+2. Write software code thet will run the tests successfully when re-execute.
+3. Refactor the code for optimization while ensuring the tests continue to pass.

+Also called red-green testing as all tests go from a red failed state to a green passed state.